ForbesLindesay/browserify-middleware/README.md

 - `options.noParse` - an array of module names that should not be parsed for `require` statements of node.js style globals, can speed up loading things like jQuery that are huge but never use `require`.
 - `options.standalone` - generate a standalone build (in a [umd](https://github.com/ForbesLindesay/umd) wrapper) with this name, you probably don't want this.
 - `options.extensions` - an array of optional extra extensions for the module lookup machinery to use when the extension has not been specified.
 By default browserify considers only `.js` and `.json` files in such cases.
+- `options.resolve` - lets you override the default resolution algorithm (e.g. use browserify to compile component modules)
+- `options.basedir` - this shouldn't be needed as browserify-middleware already resolves to absolute paths.

 You can optionally pass a single item instead of an array to any of the options that take an array.